 Spain Andalusia EASY Bike Tour Write a review

 Andalusia is quintessential Spain.
 Vast landscapes of undulating olive groves and craggy mountains are punctuated by white-washed Moorish villages perched atop rocky pinnacles.
 By day, village squares laze in the warm sun, while by night they hum with life as cafes, wine bodegas, and tapas bars spring to life.
 It is also home to some of Europe’s finest architectural achievements: Seville’s medieval cathedral, Cordoba’s massive mosque/church complex (the “Mezquita”), and Granada’s Alhambra Palace.
-You will enjoy fabulous cycling, charming white villages known as “Pueblos Blancos,” Flamenco dancing, and plenty of tasty tapas and excellent wine as you wind your way from Seville to Cordoba to Granada.
+You will enjoy fabulous cycling, charming white villages known as “Pueblos Blancos,” Flamenco music, and plenty of tasty tapas and excellent wine as you wind your way from Seville to Cordoba to Granada.
 We have designed this trip as an easy alternative to our other more challenging Andalusia Bike trip.

-Spain Andalusia EASY Bike Tour itinerary
+Spain Andalusia EASY Bike Tour itinerary Request full itinerary

 You have a guided visit of the “Alhambra” this morning, the opulent former residence of the Moorish princes.
 The trip ends after the visit, so you are free to stay another night in Granada or else move on to other parts of Spain.
 There is a small airport in Granada, or you can take a train back to Seville, or even down to Malaga, which is serviced by a wider range of low-cost airlines (like Ryan Air and Easy Jet, for example).
 Breakfast and guided visit included.